JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 :::

-Figure \@ref(fig:fig-cluster-stats) shows a selection of cluster metrics for $2-10$ clusters for each of the methods, $k$-means, hierarchical, and model-based.
+@fig-cluster-stats shows a selection of cluster metrics for $2-10$ clusters for each of the methods, $k$-means, hierarchical, and model-based.
 As is typical, the suggestion of the best solution varies between cluster statistics.
 Although the metrics differ in their preferences, several show consistent support for a $4-5$ cluster solution.
 Pearson gamma (`pearsongamma`) increases sharply up to five clusters before leveling off, Calinski–Harabasz index (`ch`) increases sharply from 4 to 5 clusters and Dunn (`dunn2`) has a maximum at 5 for two methods and at 4 for $k$-means.
 All of these are interpreted as higher is better.
 With the other three, lower is better.
 WB ratio (`wb.ratio`) and within-cluster sum of squares (`within.cluster.ss`) steadily decline with number of clusters, possibly elbowing around 5 clusters.
 The S-index (`sindex`) is optimized at 4 clusters for $k$-means, 3, 6 or 8 for hierarchical clustering, and 4 or 8 for model-based.
 Overall, $k$-means performs slightly better than the hierarchical and model-based clustering across most metrics and number of clusters.

 ::: {.cell}